Thousands of demonstrators across US say ‘Not My President’

-Thousands of demonstrators turned out Monday across the U.S. to challenge Donald Trump in a Presidents’ Day protest dubbed Not My President’s Day.
+Thousands protesting against President Donald Trump on issues including immigration, climate change and the environment rallied in cities around the U.S. on Presidents Day, calling their opposition outpouring Not My President’s Day.

-The numbers weren’t close to the million-plus who thronged the streets following Trump’s inauguration a month earlier, but the message was similar.
+The protests on Monday’s federal holiday didn’t draw nearly as many people as the million-plus who thronged the streets following the Republican president’s inauguration a month earlier, but the message was similar.

 Thousands of flag-waving protesters lined up outside Central Park in Manhattan.
 Many in the crowd chanted “No ban, no wall.
 The Trump regime has got to fall.”